RuselK/RenderService/README.md

 4. Open the [http://localhost:8000/docs](http://localhost:8000/docs) in your browser.

 ## TODO
+- [ ] Check that Cycles rendering is working correctly.
 - [ ] Add support to render specific camera in the scene.
 - [ ] Write tests.